HistoricEngland/arches-bngpoint/README.md

 # arches-bngpoint
 Arches package containing the BNGPoint datatype, supporting widget and functions to sync with a geojson-feature-collection node node.

-Arches v4.4.1 and v5.0.0 versions are available (although the v5 pkg structure is not full)
+Arches v4.4.1, v5.0.0 and v5.1.0 versions are available.
+Please use the correct branch for the version you are loading the extensions into.

 # Installation